Board of Directors

 Board Member

-Steve is President of the Ottawa Gatineau Hotel Association and is also involved with Ottawa Tourism and Ottawa Celebrations Inc.
+Steve is the President of the Ottawa Gatineau Hotel Association and involved as a Board director in the Shepherds of Good Hope, Ottawa Tourism, and Ottawa Celebrations Inc.

 Steve’s previous positions included Vice President of Media at the Canadian Medical Association and Publisher with St. Joseph Media.
 He has three grown children and is very active in the community.